MailTape/MailTape-v1/_posts/2016-07-24-Talitres-Records.md

 ## Le Loup - Morning Song
 _Sean Bouchard_: **"**Le Loup was an American indie band founded in Washington, D.C. by Sam Simkoff and with their bandmates they did a harmonious family.
 Fleet Foxes-style, Appalachian sounds, hymnal harmonies, and avant garde leanings.
 We love that freedom, that freshness, their sweet experimentation.**"**

 <p id="outroduction">That's all folks!
-Thanks to [Sean Bouchard, CEO of Talitres Records](https://www.facebook.com/talitres/) for his selection.
+Thanks to Édouard and to [Sean Bouchard, CEO of Talitres Records](https://www.facebook.com/talitres/) for his selection.
 We hope you enjoyed this new kind of episodes, let us know your thoughts!</p>